lmcx/ansible-suricata/README.md

 For more information about how to configure Suricata, please refere to the official [Suricata configuration](https://suricata.io/documentation/) and use this list to apply your configuration to this Ansible role.

 The default configuration provided with this role is a 1:1 translation of the one provided with Suricata on the official Fedora repositories.
 It can be overloaded field by field or, obviously, fully rewritten.
 Please refer to `defaults/main.yml` for more information on the default values.

+If some files are present in the directory specified in `suricata_local_rules_dir`, they will be automatically uploaded to `suricata_default_rule_path` and append to the rule-files list in `suricata_rule_files`.
+You can still enable/disable rules that are not managed through Ansible by removing them from the `suricata_rule_files` list in your configuration.

 Dependencies
 ------------